Question

 Thank you for writing to us.

-He further points out that in Qur’an 34:13, it is explicitly mentioned that Prophet Solomon (pbuh) had images and statues made in his buildings.
+He further points out its basis in the Qur’an, such as 34:13, where it is explicitly mentioned that Prophet Solomon (pbuh) had images and statues made in his buildings.
 The word used in the verse is “tamathil,” which refers to both animate and inanimate objects.
 The language and context in which it is used leave no room for any specific exclusion, and it is inconceivable that any prophet of God would engage in an action inherently evil or one that could be deemed unconditionally forbidden.
-Furthermore, Qur’an 7:32-33 clearly states that God has prohibited only five things (apart from the dietary restrictions): indecency and vulgarity (favahish), usurping peoples’ rights (ithm), excesses against the life, property, and honour (baghy), associating partners with God (shirk), and innovation in religion (bid‘ah).
-Hence, it is not acceptable to assume that images or for that matter any of the fine arts are categorically prohibited in God’s religion unless they contain one or more of these elements.
+Furthermore, Qur’an 7:32-33 states that God has prohibited only five things (apart from the dietary restrictions): indecency and vulgarity (favahish), usurping peoples’ rights (ithm), excesses against life, property, and honour (baghy), associating partners with God (shirk), and innovation in religion (bid‘ah).
+Hence, it is not acceptable to assume that images or for that matter, any of the fine arts, are categorically prohibited in God’s religion unless they contain one or more of these elements.

 I hope this helps.